EngineHub/WorldGuard/README.md

 - WorldGuard stores region owner names in lowercase while economy plugins are case-sensitive for account names.
-As the result, we don't have an easy way to pay region owners when a their region is bought.
+As the result, we don't have an (easy) way to pay region owners when a their region is bought.

   iConomy 6 is [promised][ico6-case] to have lowercase account names.

+- Buy-on-claim is a separate feature which differs from buying since price depends on region size and there's no payment recipient.
+It will use Register integration as well.

 Hacking notes
 =============